Code-Monger/CodeSpinneret/README.md

 - **FindCallers**: Finds all callers of a specified function across a codebase.
 Supports multiple programming languages including Go, JavaScript, Python, Java, C#, C/C++, Ruby, and PHP.
 Returns detailed results with file paths, line numbers, and context for each call.
 - **FindFunc**: Finds function definitions across a codebase by name and returns their locations.
 Supports multiple programming languages and can filter by package name.
 - **FuncDef**: Gets or replaces function definitions in source code files across multiple programming languages.
 Handles complex code patterns including nested functions, comments, and string literals.
 - **LineCount**: Counts lines, words, and characters in a file, similar to the Unix 'wc' command.
 Provides detailed statistics about file content with configurable counting options.

+Note: While all these tools are registered in the server code, the server logs may only show a subset of these tools being registered during startup, depending on the logging configuration.
+- **LineCount**: Counts lines, words, and characters in a file, similar to the Unix 'wc' command.
+Provides detailed statistics about file content with configurable counting options.

 ### Resources